GNU-Ymir/Documentations/en/primitives/types.md

 **WARNING** However, if the value cannot be known at compile time, the overflow is not checked and can lead to strange behavior.
-For example, if you try to add 1 to a variable of type **`i16`** that contains the value `32767`, the result will be `-32768`.
+For example, if you try to add 1 to a variable of type **`i16`** that contains the value `32767`, the result will be `-32768`. *Contribution:* Provide a dynamic way to verify the overflow of arithmetic operation (at least in debug mode).

 ### Floating-point types

-Floating-point types, refer to the number having a decimal part. **Ymir** provides two types of floating point numbers, **`f32`** and **`f64`**, which have a size of 32 bits and 64 bits respectively.
+Floating-point types, refer to numbers with a decimal part. **Ymir** provides two types of floating point numbers, **`f32`** and **`f64`**, which have a size of 32 bits and 64 bits respectively.